In the bibliography of Christian

 Consider the youth at the height of his physical development – rich, innocent, modest.
 Driven by no private crime, by no anxiety, he has hanged himself...
 Another man, known to everyone as innocent, fell on a drawn sword...
 A just man maintains his life as a wretched beggar while another, stained by well known crimes, accumulates the highest honours...
 To what do we attribute all this?....
 Give us your hand for a little while and hold back from arguments.
 Soon you may agree that all that stumbling and weak mortality must bear are decided by the chance movements of the planets.

 His fatalism made Firmicus a rather uncomfortable author for a Christian readership and the survival of his work is a tribute to the broad-mindedness of those medieval monks who copied and preserved his manuscripts.

-Zeno was a materialist, but his world did not lack meaning, for he taught that it was permeated by a principle of Reason, This could be thought of as the 'Soul of the Universe', or even called 'God'.
-The existence of reason in the universe allowed it to he governed by law, which Zeno called Fate of Providence.
+Zeno was a materialist, but his world did not lack meaning, for he taught that it was permeated by a principle of Reason.
+This could be thought of as the 'Soul of the Universe' or even called 'God'.
+The existence of reason in the universe allowed it to be governed by law, which Zeno called Fate or Providence.

 Thus everything is organised throughout the whole world and follows a master.
 This God, and the Reason that controls everything, brings down from the heavenly stars the creatures of the Earth.

 whatever happened in the short term, reason would eventually prevail.
 The goal of man should be to live in harmony with law: to 'follow God and endure Chance' as Seneca put it.